wp-plugins/wp-embed-facebook/readme.txt

 = Wny I can only see "Embedded post will show on publish" ? =

 It is possible that another plugin or your theme already has the Facebook SDK for javascript.
-Disable the enqueue of the script on the advanced options
+Disable the enqueue of the script on the advanced options and test, if this does not work create a new thread on the support forum, with a link.

 = Is there a way to embed an album with more than 100 photos ? =